darlanmendonca/mn-material-angular/README.md

-A prototype in angular, mn-components, and material design.
+A prototype using mn-components, and material design as identity

 ### Usage